Houdini 21.0 Character KineFX

 A larger value dampens the effect of the IK solve, smoothing its snapping effects at the cost of accuracy.

-A larger values allows the IK chain to stretch more when the target is beyond the length of the IK chain.
+A larger value allows more stretch for the IK chain when the target is beyond the length of the chain.

 Sets the accuracy of the solve.
-A lower value is slower, but more accurate.
-A higher value is faster, but less accurate.
+A higher value is faster but less accurate.

 When turned on, uses the pole vector to twist the IK chain.